facile-it/facile-it.github.io/content/blog/eng/careful-with-that-constant-developer.md

 echo DARK_SIDE_OF_THE_FORCE;
 // dark
 ```

-But let's say you don't need a global scope constant since you have a class hierarchy and you need a constant that doesn't belong to a particular instance, you need it to be shared between all the instances of its object.
+However, let's say you don't need a global scope constant since you have a class hierarchy.
+Therefore, you need a constant that doesn't belong to a particular instance so that it can be shared between all the instances of its object.
 Something you would write, for instance in Java, using a `static final` field.
-PHP, at present (version 8.0.2) allows [`final`](https://engineering.facile.it/blog/eng/from-zero-to-infinite-the-final-keyword/) only for classes and methods and that's why class constants exist.
+PHP, at present (version 8.0.2) allows using [`final`](https://engineering.facile.it/blog/eng/from-zero-to-infinite-the-final-keyword/) only for classes and methods and that's why class constants exist.

 # Class constants

-According to [PHP documentation](https://www.php.net/manual/en/language.oop5.constants.php) you can define constants on a per-class basis, using the keyword `const`.
+According to [PHP documentation](https://www.php.net/manual/en/language.oop5.constants.php), you can define constants on a per-class basis by using the keyword `const`.
-So, you probably should get the result you want this way
+Therefore, you could achieve the desired result in the following way:

 ```php
 <?php